3 ways that piano playing aids wellness

 2. Calming the mind

 Music-making also has a calming effect on the mind.
-Research shows that time spent at the keyboard improves mental health: piano players frequently experience less loneliness, anxiety, loneliness, and depression than their non-musical peers.
+Research shows that time spent at the keyboard improves mental health: piano players frequently experience less loneliness, anxiety, and depression than their non-musical peers.

 A 2013 study published by the National Library of Medicine discovered that playing piano treats depression and alleviates stress.